theFisher86/_mod.SurvivalMode/Readme.md

 - Pretty much everything does more damage now except for you.
 Player damage modifiers are unchanged.
 - Contains the 10x version of [Denser Forests](http://nomansskymods.com/mods/denser-forests-packed/) built in so as not to create compatibility issues.
 - Customized Intro and Title Screens
+- All tech can be deconstructed (you can break down the hyperdrive, shields, etc and move it around now)
+-
 :computer: Install
 -----
 If you were directed here from NoMansSkyMods.com then you probably just want to download (right-click the file above and click "Save As") the .pak file and save it into your PCBANKS folder.
 If you don't know what that means this mod is probably *wayy* to unpolished for you just yet.
 Wait until version 1.0 comes out and there'll be a direct download.